Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization: Introduction

-As the coefficient field $\Aa(\tfrac\cdot\e)$ is oscillating on scale $O(\e)$, fields and fluxes display oscillations on the same scale, which is why their convergence is only weak in~$\Ld^2(\R^d)^d$.
+As the coefficient field $\Aa(\tfrac\cdot\e)$ is oscillating on scale $O(\e)$, fields and fluxes display oscillations on that scale too, which is why their convergence is only weak in~$\Ld^2(\R^d)^d$.
 Homogenization theory has aimed at describing these oscillations intrinsically by means of two-scale expansions.
-The key ingredient is the corrector $\varphi^1=\{\varphi^1_i\}_{1\le i\le d}$, which is defined in~\eqref{eq:cor1} up to an additive random constant, and which is almost surely sublinear at infinity as a standard consequence of the ergodic theorem.
+The key ingredient is the corrector $\varphi^1=\{\varphi^1_i\}_{1\le i\le d}$, which is defined in~\eqref{eq:cor1} up to an additive random constant and is almost surely sublinear at infinity.
 This corrector is interpreted as correcting Euclidean coordinates $\{x\mapsto x_i\}_{1\le i\le d}$ into $\Aa$-harmonic ones \mbox{$\{x\mapsto x_i+\varphi_i^1(x)\}_{1\le i\le d}$}.
 The following so-called two-scale expansion

-is then viewed as an intrinsic Taylor expansion of the limiting profile $\bar u^1_f$ in $\Aa$-harmonic coordinates.
-(Throughout, we use Einstein's summation convention on repeated indices.)
-The classical corrector result~\cite{PapaVara,Kozlov-79} ensures that this expansion indeed captures leading-order oscillations in the sense that almost surely
+is then viewed as an intrinsic Taylor expansion of the limiting profile $\bar u^1_f$ in $\Aa$-harmonic coordinates.\footnote{Throughout, we use Einstein's summation convention on repeated indices.} The standard corrector result~\cite{PapaVara,Kozlov-79} ensures that this expansion indeed captures leading-order oscillations in the sense that almost surely

-In the last decade, many works have managed to further establish sharp convergence rates, which mainly requires to investigate quantitatively the sublinearity of the corrector~$\varphi^1$; see~\cite{GNO2,GNO-quant,AKM2,AKM-book}.
+In the last decade, many works have managed to further establish sharp convergence rates, which mainly require to investigate quantitatively the sublinearity of the corrector~$\varphi^1$; see~\cite{GNO2,GNO-quant,AKM2,AKM-book}.
 In dimension $d>2$, the corrector can be chosen itself as a stationary field with bounded moments: it is then uniquely defined up to an additive {\it deterministic} constant, which is fixed for instance by choosing $\expec{\varphi^1}=0$.
 In dimension $d\le2$, the corrector cannot be chosen stationary as it has some nontrivial (sublinear) growth at infinity.
 Based on optimal corrector estimates, it is deduced that for all $q<\infty$,